 And so first, these food laws reminded them that they are holy and that they were set apart as special from the nations for God.
-But second, these food laws also help them to continue to be holy, to be set apart as different to the nations and like God instead.
+But second, these food laws also help them to be, continue to be holy, to be set apart as different to the nations and like God instead.
 And so as they followed these food laws, it would make them different, wouldn't it?
-Distinct to the nations.
-Just as God is different and distinct to the world.

-[21:49] Because eating different food can really make you stand out as different, can't it?
+Distinct to the nations, just as God is different and distinct to the world.
+Because eating different food can really make you stand out as different, can't it?
 Like Ian.
 Not the Ian out here, but the Ian up here.
-Yes, sorry, everyone, this is Ian.